Click on the drug names in the picture below to learn more about the individual drugs concerning teen drug abuse.

 4. Prescription Drugs

-A startling and urgent trend amongst our youth is the abuse of prescription drugs.
+A startling and urgent trend among our youth is the abuse of prescription drugs.

 A survey showed that in 2012, about 21% of 12th graders had abused prescription drugs like Adderall, Ritalin, cough medicine, tranquilizers, amphetamines, Vicodin, OxyContin, and other painkillers.

-One of the reasons behind this rise in prescription drug abuse is that young people perceive prescription drugs as “safe” because a doctor or pharmacy provided them.
+One of the reasons behind this rise in teen drug abuse with prescription drugs is that young people perceive prescription drugs as “safe” because a doctor or pharmacy provided them.
 Street drugs are seen as something more risky to take as you don’t know what’s in them.

 The truth is that prescription medication comes in many strengths and combinations.